brndnmtthws/brndn-io/content/posts/taking-pleasure-in-others-success/index.md

 Even mainstream media can fall into this pattern, focusing heavily on the perceived wrongdoings of certain individuals.
 While holding people accountable is important, the constant stream of negativity directed at public figures can feel less like news and more like a collective obsession with disapproval.
-It raises the question: does dwelling on others' flaws actually make us feel better or improve anything?
+Most of the time it just keeps the ugliness going.

 ## The Science Behind the Negativity

 Why do we sometimes take pleasure in others' misfortune or get drawn into negativity?
-The feeling of joy when seeing others fail, known as Schadenfreude, isn't just a quirky personality trait; it activates reward centers in our brains, particularly when the misfortune happens to someone we envy or perceive as a rival.[^1] Interestingly, this response can be stronger in individuals with lower self-esteem, perhaps as a way to temporarily feel better about oneself through social comparison.[^2]
+The feeling of joy when seeing others fail, known as Schadenfreude, activates reward centers in our brains, particularly when the misfortune happens to someone we envy or perceive as a rival.[^1] Interestingly, this response can be stronger in individuals with lower self-esteem, perhaps as a way to temporarily feel better about oneself through social comparison.[^2]

 _(Guilty as charged.)_

 Adding to this is our brain's inherent "negativity bias."
-Evolutionarily, paying attention to threats and negative events was crucial for survival.
+Evolutionarily, paying attention to threats and negative events kept us alive.
 As a result, negative experiences often have a stronger psychological impact than positive or neutral ones.
 This bias can make online negativity, gossip, and criticism feel particularly potent and draw us in more easily than positive content.[^4] It's worth remembering that often [it's never as bad as it seems]({{< ref "its-never-as-bad-as-it-seems" >}}).